The Circuit Court in Oregon ruled against SBTech, stating that the contract terms with the lottery in the state should be disclosed in full.

 The State Lottery Contract

-SBTech, the provider of the technology behind the online and retail sports book operations in Oregon, the Scoreboard, filed a suit to prevent the release of trade secrets and confidential information regarding the contract they signed in May 2019 with the Oregon State Lottery, after the state’s Attorney General had accept a request for public information from local news media, the Oregonian.
+SBTech, the provider of the technology behind the online and retail sportsbook operations in Oregon, the Scoreboard, filed a suit to prevent the release of trade secrets and confidential information regarding the contract they signed in May 2019 with the Oregon State Lottery, after the state’s Attorney General had accepted a request for public information from local news media, the Oregonian.

 Full Transparency Required

 By that time local media outlet Oregonian/Oregon Live and Catena Publishing, a parent company of Legal Sports Report, filed public record requests, seeking to see the terms of the contract, and the lottery released a redacted copy, with section Exhibit 4 blacked out.